-To measure your vitamin D levels, it only takes going to your GP and getting a blood test.
+To measure your vitamin D levels, it is worth going to your GP and getting a blood test.
 And similarly to calcium, if you are not able to meet your needs through your lifestyle, supplementation can be an option as well.

-Low potassium levels, result in acidic blood.
+Low potassium levels, result in an increase in the acidity of the blood.
 In order to stabilise this acidity, the body recruits calcium from the bone matrix as a buffer.
-The result is an acid-base balance with the trade of decreased bone mass.
+This could potentially reduce bone mass.

-In order to maintain your bone mass, consume potassium-rich bananas, beets, sweet potato and more.
-For a more complete list of potassium-rich foods, refer to the following; health.com.
+It makes sense to consume a potassium-rich diet.
+This includes foods such as bananas, beetroot, sweet potato and more.
+For a more complete list of potassium-rich foods, refer to the following comprehensive list.

-Vitamin C is essential for strong collagen.
+Vitamin C is essential for collagen synthesis.
 Collagen is an essential connective tissue found all throughout the body, including, in the connections involving bones.
 Hence, it can be considered a focal nutrient for bone health.

 Vitamin C deficiency presents as scurvy where weak collagen makes for poor wound healing, unhealthy gums and no surprise, weak bones.
-In order to prevent scurvy and any lesser deficiencies that make impeded on bone health, consume a variety of fruits and vegetables every day.
+In order to prevent scurvy and any lesser deficiencies that impede bone health, consume a variety of fruits and vegetables every day.

 Vitamin K is not a direct constituent of the bone matrix.
 However, it is an essential co-factor to enzymes within the matrix.
 These enzymes are important for bone building and maintenance, so keeping them healthy is key.
-In order to keep these enzymes happy, consume lots of leafy greens for a vitamin K supply!
+Vitamin K is mostly found in dark, leafy green vegetables.

 Copper is involved in a special cross-linkage between collagen and elastin (two bodily connective tissues) and as such, is important to bone health.
 Copper can be found in seeds and pulses.